LongBu/AWS-MLS-C01-Study-Guide/README.md

     * default IAM role(s) for authenticated/guest users
 ##### AWS Resource Access Manager (RAM):
   * Share AWS resources that you own with other AWS accounts (within OU or any account)
-  * Aids in avoiding resource duplication by sharing thing such as:
+  * Aids in avoiding resource duplication by sharing things such as:
     * VPC subnets (owner can share +1 subnets with other accounts in the same OU):
       * Allows all resources (EC2, etc.) launched in the same VPC
       * Must be from the same OU